solita/solita.github.com/_posts/2019-11-12-customizing-episerver-content-delivery-api.md

     }
 ```
 It also gave me an ability to add a custom breadcrumb field to the final model.
-The drawback that you are now on your own, and need to worry yourself about request model validation, authorization, and some epi services that might not be invoked anymore.
+The drawback is that you are now on your own, and need to worry yourself about request model validation, authorization, and some epi services that might not be invoked anymore.
 If you decide to go for your controller, do not forget to disable the original Episerver's content delivery endpoints.
 ```csharp
     [ModuleDependency(typeof(ContentApiCmsInitialization))]